 Like Alpern, I, too, have gotten into a rhythm of maintaining a small starter and never having to throw anything away.
 I love it.

 What Feeding a Sourdough Starter without Having to Discard Looks Like for Me

-Here’s how I maintain my starter (well, starters, now that I’ve added a grape version to my stash; yes, I have two now):
+Here’s how I maintain my starter (well, starters, now that I’ve added a grape version to my stash; yes, at the time of publishing this post, I have two now):